 It is also important to learn whether one or both of the defendant's parents (or the sole custodial parent) were naturalized while the defendant was an unmarried lawful permanent resident under 18.
 If so, the defendant may have automatically become a U.S. citizen when the parent(s) naturalized, even without filing any application or any official government action.
 A child may also under certain circumstances acquire U.S. citizenship from his or her U.S. citizen parents, even if born abroad.
-See Brady et al., Defending Immigrants in the Ninth Circuit: Impact of Crimes Under California and Other State Laws §11.20 (10th ed 2008).
+See Brady et al., Defending Immigrants §11.20 (10th ed 2008).